 Acadia National Park

-If you’re willing to get wintry on your next national park visit, Acadia National Park in Maine is an absolute gem of a winter hiking destination.
-Known as the “Crown Jewel of the North Atlantic Coast,” the park is one of the top ten most-visited parks in the U.S. But if you head up there for your next winter hiking trip, you’ll certainly be dealing with far fewer fellow visitors!
+Acadia National Park in Maine is another absolute gem of a winter hiking destination.
+Known as the “Crown Jewel of the North Atlantic Coast,” the park is one of the most-visited parks in the country, but if you head there in the winter months, you’ll certainly be dealing with far fewer visitors!

 The park offers more than 158 miles of hiking trails and also boasts a rich cultural history.
 Archaeological evidence discovered in the park indicates that the native Wabanaki peoples have inhabited the region dating back almost 12,000 years!

-Visitors an also take advantage of opportunities for ice fishing, snowshoeing, dog sledding, and scenic drives along the park’s 27 miles of historic motor roads.
+Visitors can also take advantage of opportunities for ice fishing, snowshoeing, dog sledding, and scenic drives along the park’s 27 miles of historic motor roads.
 Be aware that the mountainous terrain and proximity to the ocean can cause some very wild weather in Acadia.
 So study up on all there is to know about winter RV camping before you head up here.

 Be Prepared For Your Winter Hiking Trips